 Read more…

 How do text typing and editing work on the web?
 Although this process might seem straightforward, there is a lot of technical nuance behind its apparent simplicity.
-This article looks at how typing on the web works.
+In this article, Ilya Medvedev will explain the challenges his company faced and the solutions they used to create a text widget in their application.
+He’ll also dive into how they implemented it and what they learned along the way — and how typing on the web works in general.

 Read more…